spellhouse/clairvoyant/README.md

 ended.
 The locations of these points may vary from form to form but in general they're positioned to strategically.

-At each point in the trace the tracer will recieve data in the form of a map containing at the least the following information.
+At each point in the trace the tracer will receive data in the form of a map containing at the least the following information.

  Key     | Description                      | Example